2011-12 Gruber Fellows

 Scarlet Kim YLS ‘11

 Human rights work with the New York Civil Liberties Union

-Scarlet Kim will spend her fellowship year at the New York Civil Liberties Union, where she will work on a project addressing the use of prolonged solitary confinement in New York state prisons.
-Scarlet will document conditions of confinement at several New York supermax prisons and conduct legal research exploring methods of incorporating international human rights law into a New York state constitutional challenge to prolonged solitary confinement.
+Scarlet Kim spent her fellowship year at the New York Civil Liberties Union, where she worked on a project addressing the use of prolonged solitary confinement in New York state prisons.
+Scarlet documented conditions of confinement at several New York supermax prisons and conducted legal research exploring methods of incorporating international human rights law into a New York state constitutional challenge to prolonged solitary confinement.